G-DLP/gdlp.co.uk/content/posts/cv.md

 - Founder and co-curator of Little Man Gallery 2015-2017

 ## Other work
-- University tutorials and lectures in art schools across the UK + internationally
+- Mentoring artists (many on DYCP)
-- Mentoring artists behind the scenes
+- University tutorials & lectures in art schools (international)

-I will add more stuff here when I remember what I've done or what else I wanna include
+There are a few announcements on the horizon so I will come back and add them here when they're out!